mpa-poverty/2-mpa/README.md

 ├── use_model.py         # script to use the model to predict poverty on new clusters (using existing checkpoints) └── utils
 ```

 ### REQUIREMENTS
+This code was tested on a system with the following specifications:
 OS: Ubuntu 18.04 LTS
 PY: Python 3.10
 GPU: Nvidia Quadro RTX 6000